maxtkc/mos-herb-site/index.md

 ![](/assets/images/webp/pink_spikey_flower.webp){: style="float: left; width: 40%"}

-Want to work to shift the root patterns that are causing your symptoms, without increasing your medications?
+Want to address the root imbalances that are leading to dysregulation in your body systems?

-I can help you advocate for yourself in a conventional setting as well as give you the tools to understand your body from an herbal perspective -- one that integrates modern scientific research with centuries of tradition of botanical uses.
+I can partner with you to understand your body from an herbal perspective – one that integrates modern scientific research with centuries of tradition of botanical uses.

 I have experience supporting clients with: